VOLTTRON/volttron-tcc-docker-ecolong/README.md

 # This will take you to VOLTTRON ENVIRONMENT
 # For TNS/TCC you will need the city_campus and at least one building docker (in it's current configuration, you must run building1)

-# Start the docker building1 last as it triggers the building of the tns city agent, which inturn triggers the other paused simulations to proceed.
+# Start the docker for building1 last as it triggers the building of the tns city agent, which inturn triggers the other paused simulations to proceed.
 This will keep the E+ simulations  time in sync, if configured consistently.

-# docker-compose was added
+# docker-compose was added for tns to simplify.
 docker-compose build

 docker-compose up